logo

 Calf rearing

-43 replacement heifers and 8 beef steers will be reared for the 2023-24 season.
-This cost is for about 3.0 t meal at $1,150/t.
+Only 33 replacement heifers reared plus 14 beef steers for the 2024-25 season.
+This is 9 fewer calves than budgeted as fewer heifers were born.
 The calves are reared on colostrum, milk and meal and are weaned at 90-100 kg liveweight.
 Bedding and equipment costs are included.

 Young and drystock grazing

-43 weaners from late November till May 1st at $9.00/head/week and then May 1st to May 31st at $11.50 plus 43 R 2 heifers from June 1st to May 1st at $11.50/head/week.
-There will also be 8 carry over cows at grazing for 52 weeks at $12/head/week.
-Includes freight and the cost of grazing for 2 bulls during the mating season.
-Does not include the costs of drenching which is included with animal health.
-After the August revision this has gone up $2,000 due to a higher per head cost for the 8 carry over cows and increases in the cost of freight.
+33 weaners from late November till May 1st at $9.50/head/week and then May 1st to May 31st at $12.00 plus 48 R 2 heifers from June 1st to May 1st at $12.00/head/week.
+In addition, the cost of grazing for 2 bulls during the mating season is included.
+Does not include the costs of drenching as that is under animal health.
+Includes freight to and from grazing.

 Fertiliser (incl.
 N)

-This is net of fertiliser rebates of about $2,500.
+This is net of fertiliser rebates of about $1,500.
 Fertiliser applied includes 130kg N/ha/year over 6 applications of 23kgN/ha each, from May to January.
 Depending on the time of year it is in the form of Ammo 30, (urea and Sulphate ammonia mix) in the early spring, SustaiNK mix, (23 kg N/ha and 25 kg K/ha), or urea.
 The autumn fertiliser applied is a mix of N, P, sulphur and Mg.
-As at August 2023, there has been a good reduction in fertiliser product prices which should result in about an $8,800 saving on the original budget.
-No autumn fertiliser was applied last season so there will definitely be a spring application.

 Regrassing & cropping